UniversalDependencies/docs/_ga-dep/case.md

 #### obliques

-Oblique arguments are also labelled `case'.
+Oblique arguments are also labelled `case`.

 ~~~ sdparse
 Tá muintir Chorcaí an-mhíshásta le Fianna\_Fáil \n The people of Cork are very unhappy with Fianna\_Fáil